Mohammadimh76/Book_BrainComputerInterfaces/README.md

 ## Chapter 6
-- ### BCI Electrical Stimulation and Rehabilitation Applications
+- ### BCI Electrical Stimulation and Rehabilitation Applications Functional electrical stimulation (FES) is the controlled use of electrical current in peripheral nerves to produce beneficial muscle contractions in people with nervous system dysfunction.
+Over the past few decades, many different applications of FES technology have been developed (Figure 6.1) and these can be divided into two main categories.
+The first category includes systems that save lives by restoring the basic functions of independence.
+Probably the most well-known and widespread example of commercial FES technology is the pacemaker, which is used to reliably activate the heart muscle in people with impaired cardiac circulation.
+Other commercial technologies, such as the Vocare® system, are used to restore bladder function after spinal cord injury.
+FES diaphragm systems have the potential to eliminate the need for ventilation in severely paralyzed individuals.
+Also, nerve stimulation techniques that coordinate breathing and the swallowing reflex pathways are used to treat sleep apnea or to facilitate swallowing after a stroke...<br>

 #### Topics in this chapter include
 | <b>Chapter 6</b>  |   |   |